It’s funny that until I had my daughter I had never once looked at the design of strollers as they rolled past me on the sidewalk.

 At least I know that everyone wants the best for this child.
 No one from either side of this cross-cultural divide wants to see her hurt or sick or at risk of either, even if our methods are so opposite.

-As I gaze lovingly at our new stroller, I realize that this is all really about the balance—the balance not just between three wheels, but also between two very different parents and a new wee one out in font.
+As I gaze lovingly at our new stroller, I realize that this is all really about the balance—the balance not just between three wheels, but also between two very different parents and a new wee one out in front.
 And, let’s not forget about the shock absorbers.
 Our little Echo is going to need them.
 Around every corner of her childhood will surely be shocking discoveries about how our cultures differ.
 And we’ll help her absorb them all.

 And by the way, from here on in now that warm weather has arrived, she’ll be strapped into that car seat!